I may get paid commission for purchases made after clicking a link in this post.

 A keyword that has low search volumes and is highly competitive comes out as a 2.
 Conversely a keyword that has big search volumes and low competition comes out as a 10.

 It doesn’t take a genius here to see that you should be focusing your efforts on blog posts which score 10 – these have the biggest potential for generating the highest amount of search engine traffic.
 It’s obvious really: these are problems a lot of people are searching for the answer for, but the current results are pretty poor (like with our Chocolate Soda Bread example).

-All you have to do now is write an awesome blog post on that subject and optimise that blog post brilliantly for search engines and you have a very good chance indeed of appearing on page 1 – maybe even number 1!
+All you have to do now is write an awesome blog post on that subject and optimize that blog post brilliantly for search engines and you have a very good chance indeed of appearing on page 1 – maybe even at position number 1!

 So, to find out which blog posts you should be writing first, sort your ideas by the ‘Score’ column.

 To do this select all the blog post ideas and scores as well as the column headings by clicking on ‘IDEA’ and dragging diagonally down and across to the score total for the last idea – 8 in our example…

 Now go to ‘Sort and Filter’ in the top right and select ‘Custom Sort’ from the drop down menu.
 Choose to SORT BY ‘Score’, SORT ON ‘Cell Values’ and ORDER ‘Largest to Smallest’.
 Like this…

 Click ‘OK’ and your Keyword Research Calculator should now be sorted with the best/most promising keywords at the top (the ones with the highest search volumes and the least amount of competition) and the worst/least promising keywords at the bottom (the ones with the lowest search volumes and most competition).
 Like this…

 Step 9: Write your highest scoring blog posts